willpinha/daisy-components/README.md

 ### What is a UI example?

-An example UI is a part of a user interface that uses HTML and DaisyUI and can be copied into your project.
+A UI example is a part of a user interface that uses HTML and DaisyUI and can be copied into your project.
 You can have UI examples like a navigation bar with centered logo and a navigation bar with dropdown menu

 ### What is a tag?